Qullissat: Geography

+Qulissat was located on the northeastern coast of Disko Island (Qeqertarsuaq) on the shores of Sullorsuaq Strait (known in Danish as Vaigat Strait), facing the Nuussuaq Peninsula, which lies on the other side of the 20 km wide strait.

 History

 Qullissat was not a traditional Inuit settlement, but was founded in 1924 as a coal mining town.
+By 1952, it had a population of 995, making it Greenland's third-largest settlement, and had become a cultural hub.

+On 15 December 1952, a landslide with a volume of 5,900,000 m3 on the slope of the mountain Niiortuut 30 km from Qullissat generated a tsunami in Sullorsuaq (or Vaigat) Strait.
+The wave struck a group of four fishermen 10 km away on the southern coast of the Nuussuaq Peninsula, killing one of them, then struck Qullissat, where it had a run-up height of 2.2 to 2.7 m and inflicted minor damage.

+In 1960 Nanok Idraetslag, a football team from Qullissat, were crowned champions of the 1959–60 Greenlandic Football Championship.

-By 1966 the mine was producing 40,000 tonnes of coal a year and the town had a population of 1,400, making it the sixth-largest population centre in Greenland.
+By 1966 the mine was producing 40,000 t of coal a year and the town had a population of 1,400, making it the sixth-largest population centre in Greenland.
 The coal mine attracted a multinational population, with Danes, Swedes, and British people working in the mines.

-In 1960 Nanok Idraetslag were crowned champions of the 1959–60 Greenlandic Football Championship.

-The Greenland Provincial Council voted to close the mine in 1966 due to falling profits and demand, poor quality coal and a lack of labour force in the cod fishing industry.
+The Greenland Provincial Council voted to close the mine in 1966 due to falling profits and demand, the poor quality of the coal, and the need for a larger labour force in the cod fishing industry.
 Residents were to be moved after a relocation plan was completed.
 The mine was eventually closed on 4 October 1972, despite the fact that the cod industry had collapsed in the interim.
 By then 700 residents had already moved, and the remaining 500 were compulsorily relocated.
-Kuupik Kleist, later Prime Minister of Greenland, was born in Qullissat, and was the last person to be confirmed, before the settlement was abandoned in 1972.
+Kuupik Kleist, later Prime Minister of Greenland, was born in Qullissat in 1958 and was the last person to be confirmed there before the settlement was abandoned in 1972.

 The town was sold on 20 October 1972 to an entrepreneur, who demolished the site.
 The town's church was spared and relocated to nearby Ilulissat.